VSCodeVim/Vim/README.md

 ### Mac

-To enable key-repeating execute the following in your Terminal, logout user & then start VS Code:
+To enable key-repeating, execute the following in your Terminal, log out and back in, and then restart VS Code:

 ```sh
 $ defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false         # For VS Code